 The Victorians used flowers to express emotions: honeysuckle for devotion, azaleas for passion, and red roses for love.
-For Victoria Jones, flowers and their meanings are her only connection to the world -- although for her, they are most useful in expresssing feelings such as grief, mistrust and solitude.
+For Victoria Jones, flowers and their meanings are her only connection to the world – although for her, they are most useful in expressing feelings such as grief, mistrust and solitude.

-After a childhood in the foster care system, Victoria -- now eighteen -- has nowhere to go, and sleeps in a public park, where she plants a small garden of her own.
+After a childhood in the foster care system, Victoria – now eighteen – has nowhere to go, and sleeps in a public park, where she plants a small garden of her own.
 When her talent is discovered by a local florist, she discovers her gift for helping others through the flowers she chooses for them.
-But it takes a meeting with a mysterious vendor at the flower market for her to realise what's been missing in her own life.
-As she starts to fall for him, though, she must confront a painful secret from her past -- and decide whether it's worth risking everything for a second chance at happiness.
+But it takes a meeting with a mysterious vendor at the flower market for her to realize what's been missing in her own life.
+As she starts to fall for him, though, she must confront a painful secret from her past – and decide whether it's worth risking everything for a second chance at happiness.